CarletonComputerScienceSociety/core/readme.md

 ## Setup

-Docker is the recommended for application setup due to the high number of services required for this project.
+Docker is recommended for application setup due to the high number of services required for this project.

 ### Local